-With only a few exceptions, a California Workers’ Compensation Attorney cannot sue a client’s employer for general negligence in the workplace.
-But, a Sacramento Workers’ Compensation Attorney can file a petition for increased workers’ compensation benefits for serious and willful misconduct of your employer.
-Our attorneys will discuss the reasons why an employer cannot generally be sued for negligence, some exceptions, and the alternative remedy of filing a petition for serious and willful misconduct.
+A California workers’ compensation attorney cannot sue a client’s employer for general negligence in the workplace, with only a few exceptions.
+But, a Sacramento workers’ compensation attorney can file a petition for increased workers’ compensation benefits for serious and willful misconduct of your employer.
+Our attorneys will discuss why an employer cannot generally be sued for negligence, some exceptions, and the alternative remedy of filing a petition for serious and willful misconduct.

-California, like many other states, has a no-fault workers’ compensation system.
-In California’s workers’ compensation system, the Workers’ Compensation Appeals Board has exclusive jurisdiction of injuries arising out of and/or in the course of employment.
-A no-fault system can be beneficial to the employee in that it alleviates the need to prove your employer was negligent to receive compensation.
-On the other hand, the no-fault system can be detrimental to an employee because employees are not entitled to pain and suffering, and various types of consequential damages for their injury.
-For some employees, and particularly those with smaller injuries, this no-fault system is beneficial.
+Like many other states, California has a no-fault workers’ compensation system.
+In California’s workers’ compensation system, the Workers’ Compensation Appeals Board has exclusive jurisdiction over injuries arising from or during employment.
+A no-fault system can be beneficial to the employee in that it alleviates the need to prove your employer was negligent in receiving compensation.
+On the other hand, the no-fault system can be detrimental to an employee because employees are not entitled to pain and suffering and various types of consequential damages for their injury.
+This no-fault system benefits some employees, particularly those with more minor injuries.
 However, our Sacramento Workers’ Compensation Attorneys often see those with catastrophic injuries left without adequate compensation.

-In adopting the workers’ compensation laws in California, the legislature did recognize certain types of claims that additional remedies should be allowed when someone is injured on the job.
+In adopting the California workers’ compensation laws, the legislature recognized certain claims that additional remedies should be allowed when someone is injured on the job.
 Some of the primary exceptions to the workers’ compensation system are when:

 - There is a dual capacity between you and your employer that goes beyond employer/employee: For example, if you worked for Walmart, but you were off duty and shopping in the store and were injured, you may be able to sue your employer.

-- Your employer fraudulently conceals your injury: For example, you were exposed to a blood-borne illness and the employer lied to you about your exposure
+- Your employer fraudulently conceals your injury: You were exposed to a blood-borne illness, and the employer lied to you about your exposure.

 - Your employer physically assaults you or ratifies the assault by a co-employee